Lintume/landscape_tech_task/README.md

 - Fetch current weather by city name
 - Display weather conditions, temperature, humidity, wind speed, and more
 - Convert wind speed from metric to imperial units
+- CLI command to fetch and display weather data
+- Unit tests for the CLI command

 ## Requirements